mathigon/textbooks/content/sequences/content.md

   diagonal are the tetrahedral numbers.
 * _{div.pascal-btn(data-value="powers")}_ If you add up all the numbers in a row, their sums for the sequence of powers of two.
-* _{div.pascal-btn(data-value="fibonacci")}_ The numbers in the third diagonal on either side are the triangle numbers.
+* _{div.pascal-btn(data-value="fibonacci")}_ If you add up all the numbers in 'shallow' diagonals, you get the Fibonacci numbers.
-* _{div.pascal-btn(data-value="primes")}_ The numbers in the third diagonal on either side are the triangle numbers.
+* _{div.pascal-btn(data-value="primes")}_ In every row that starts with a prime number in its second cell, all following numbers are divisible by that prime.

 ---

-Pascal’s Triangle is an infinite symmetric number pyramid.
-It has been known since the 10th century to Indian and Arabic mathematicians and the French mathematician Blaise Pascal (1623 – 1662) explored it in more detail and discovered its relation to combinatorics.

-In many ways we can think of it as a two-dimensional sequence: we start with a single 1 at the top, and every number in one of the following rows is the sum of the two numbers above.
-Here is what the first 15 rows look like:

-Note that the numbers along the edges are always 1’s, but the numbers towards the centre increase very quickly.
-Like so many other examples before, Pascal’s Triangle is a very complex and interesting object which can be created using a simple pattern.
-You can find many different sequences in the rows and diagonals of the triangle, and here are a few examples:

-Remember that Pascal’s Triangle was created using nothing but addition.
+{.todo} Remember that Pascal’s Triangle was created using nothing but addition.
 Therefore it is surprising that we can find patterns like the powers of 2 or the multiples of Prime numbers, which are intrinsically linked to multiplication.
 Of course all these patterns occur because of particular mathematical reasons, and it is not hard to prove them.

+{.todo} Note that the numbers along the edges are always 1’s, but the numbers towards the centre increase very quickly.
+We might now ask: how often does every number appear in Pascal's triangle?

+{.todo} Every number appears at least twice, in the second diagonal on either side.
+Some numbers in the middle of the triangle also appear three of four times.

+{.todo} A few numbers appear five or more times.
+For example, we can see 120 four times in the triangle above (rows 10 and 16) and we know that it will also appear twice in row 120.
+This makes six occurrences in total.

+{.todo} Another example is 3003: it appears twice in rows 14 and 15 each and it will also appear twice in row 3003.
+But 3003 appears two more times, in the third diagonal on either side of the triangle.
+Remember that these diagonals are the triangle numbers, and that all triangle numbers are of the form n (n + 1) / 2.
+We know that 77 × 78 / 2 = 3003, so 3003 is a triangle number.
+In total, we have
+found eight occurrences of 3003 in the triangle.

+{.todo} We don’t know any other number which appears eight times in Pascal’s triangle, or whether any number appears more than eight times.
+The Singmaster conjecture, named after the American mathematician David Singmaster (*1939), postulates that there is a fixed limit on how often numbers can appear in Pascal’s triangle – but this limit might be larger than eight.

 ---
 > id: modular

+### Divisibility

 Another thing we can try is to highlight all cells in the triangle which are divisible by a certain number.